ProximaD/Responsive-Construction-website/README.md

-# Sandra Lavenda's Portfolio - construction-website-01
+# Sandra Lavenda's Portfolio

-This is my programming portfolio that details my past and present projects.

-# Built With
+# Responsive-Construction-Website

-.
-HTML5
-.
-CSS3
-.Javascript
+Responsive-Construction-website with:
+1. Beautiful Construction Website using HTML5, CSS3 and JAVASCRIPT.
+2. Engaging animations transitions when scrolling.
+4. Developed first with the Mobile First methodology, then for desktop.
+5. Compatible with all mobile devices and with a beautiful and pleasant user interface.

 # Getting Started

-# This is my portfolio project designed HTML5, CSS3 and Javascript.
+# This is my portfolio project designed HTML5 and CSS3.
 Take it and make your own by setting it up in your local environment.
 Flow the steps below

 To get a local copy up and running follow these simple steps.